d3fin3d/staff/guidelines.md

 * __Replies in Hosting Requests need something besides a copy-paste__

-  What we mean is the use of copy-paste is not allowed at all.
-Replies to requests must be specific to that thread's needs, if a host replies and does not meet the needs but tries to offer their services, this is not allowed.
-Example, if someone wants a tekkit host, repliers must be able to offer tekkit hosting.
+  What we mean is that the use of copy-paste templates is allowed, but the copy-paste template must be tailored to meet that thread's specific needs.
+  If a host replies and does not meet the needs, but tries to offer their services, this is not allowed.
+Example, if someone wants a Tekkit host, repliers must be able to offer Tekkit hosting.
 Another thing is that replies that state "I have PM'ed you" or worded that way are not allowed.
 There is no reason to tell them that, and serves no purpose to the thread.
 Those are to be hidden and the poster informaled about it.